The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 "We've got workers who have gone from 38.5 hours per week that have been rostered three 3-hour shifts or no shift in some instances.
 In the new rosters there are one-hour shifts, two-hour shifts and three-hour shifts," Davis said.

-The Warehouse said hours had been reduced in some instances but there were no cases of individuals receiving zero, one, two or three-hour shifts.
+The Warehouse said hours had been reduced in some instances but there were no cases of individuals receiving zero or stand-alone one, two or three-hour shifts.

 Davis said it was impossible to know just how many people the "pilot programme" would affect at this stage.